-Greg Abbott to deploy ‘inflatable border’ along Rio Grande in new immigration stunt
+Greg Abbott slammed for ‘inflatable border’ policy: ‘Will cause more drowning deaths’

 Of their role as a deterrent, he said: “You could sit there for a couple of days and hold onto it, but eventually you’re going to get tired and want to go back.
 You’ll get hungry.”

-Rodolfo Rosales, director of the Texas chapter of the League of United Latin Americans Citizens has condemned Mr Abbott’s latest approach to the situation as inhumane.
+Rodolfo Rosales, director of the Texas chapter of the League of United Latin Americans Citizens, has condemned Mr Abbott’s latest approach to the situation as inhumane.

 “We view it as a chilling reminder of the extreme measures used throughout history by elected leaders against those they do not regard as human beings, seeking only to exterminate them, regardless of the means employed,” he told CBS.